 Sisal’s textured look is a favorite of interior designers.
 Sisal is a natural fiber derived from the ‘agave sisalana’ cactus plant.
 Sisal grows in semi-arid regions.
 The largest producers of sisal are located in northeast Brazil and Africa.
 Sisal fibers (which can be up to three feet long) are harvested by hand from the leaves of the cactus plant.
 Sisal is not the same fiber as coir or jute.
 Sisal is stronger and more durable than other natural fibers.
 Sisal is therefore preferred for carpet and rugs.
 Living rooms, family rooms, entry halls, bedrooms, computer workstations, home offices, exercise rooms and covered patios.
 Natural fibers provide a massaging underfoot, which is preferred for rooms where you do not sit on the floor.
 Sisal should be used in a covered area protected from the elements.
 Natural fiber rugs are highly recommended for enclosed and screened porches.
 Do not expose to rainfall or allow to become water-saturated (i.e. sisal and seagrass are NOT for bathroom, sauna, Jacuzzi, uncovered patio deck, swimming pool or roof top patios).

-Although traditionally used as carpet backing, is now being used for Jute area rugs and carpet.
+Although traditionally used as carpet backing, it's now being used for Jute area rugs and carpet.
 Jute is a long, shiny fiber that can be spun into coarse, strong threads.
 The fibers are off-white to brown and 3 to 15 feet (0.9 to 4.5 meters) long.
 Jute fibers are composed primarily of the plant materials cellulose, lignin, and pectin.
 Jute is a rainy season crop that grows best in warm, humid climates.
 China, India, and Bangladesh rank as the top producers, where other than area rugs they are also woven into curtains, chair coverings, carpets, and burlap.
-Its soft texture makes Jute rugs a welcome choice for bedroom floors, but it is not a practical material for areas of heavy
+Its soft texture makes Jute rugs a welcomed choice for bedroom floors, but it is not a practical material for areas of heavy wear.